aiming-taxonomy/glossary/readme.md

 Also known as: `CM/360`

+## Crosshair Uptime

+The messurement of time that your crosshair remains within the boundries of the target/on target.

 ## Crosshair Placement

 The process to put and acquire the optimal location for one's crosshair to be placed to maximize damage uptime, time to initial damage, or total damage.